 To achieve success it's a simple case of looking up your particular plant, and finding out what it likes.
 Even if its not 100% perfect, most will forgive you, although you will have to accept the compromise of a slower growing plant or, perhaps if the case may be, fewer flowers.

-When all conditions are good photosynthesis takes place, which in turns means you become a parent to a healthy growing/flowering plant.
+When all conditions are good -photosynthesis takes place.
+Which in turns means you become a parent to a healthy growing/flowering houseplant.
 Congratulations!

 The science behind the actual process is amazing, but arguably beyond the scope of this website.
 This is an excellent offsite article which provides you the basic workings of how it all happens without bogging you down with science.

 For even more Houseplant help you may like our